-Far from glamorous, his responsibilities included taking the dog to the vet, to shopping for Christmas gifts, to being a courier for 35mm film canisters so that Melnick could screen movies at his house.”
+Far from glamorous, his responsibilities included "taking the dog to the vet, to shopping for Christmas gifts, to being a courier for 35mm film canisters so that Melnick could screen movies at his house.”
 Yet the experience he gained was invaluable.
-Meledandri learned to adapt and opened himself up to learning as much as possible through the experience that so many others might have turned down or rejected since it was too mundane.
+Meledandri learned to adapt and opened himself up to learning as much as possible through the experience that so many others might have turned down or rejected since the work was so mundane.

 According to Meledandri "he gained access and exposure to virtually every aspect of producing a film, from the earliest conversations about ideas, to script development, to scheduling and budgeting, to marketing.”
 Although he had experience in New York City, working in Hollywood required him to adapt.
 According to Meledandri, “I was coming from New York City so I thought I was pretty savvy but I found it quite intimidating, actually as I went from having studied Billy Wilder films in school to seeing Billy Wilder have lunch with my boss.”
 Over time he acquired more responsibility in the development of new film projects.

 Meledandri would go on to co-found the production company The Meledandri/Gordon Company (with Mark Gordon) until he left in 1991.
 Meledandri afterwards was the producer for a series of small films, before working as a producer for the 1993 Disney film Cool Runnings, which was a financial success.